nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Mathematics_for_Machine_Learning.md

     when A CAN NOT BE DESCRIBED in terms of B and vice versa vector C is a LINEAR COMBINATION of A, B -> the SET of vectors ABC are linearly DEPENDENT

+## Basis and Rank
+    Generating set:
+        a SET of vectors
+        which we can REPRESENT EVERY VECTOR in the vector space by ADDING them together and SCALING them.
+    Span:
+        the SET of all LINEAR COMBINATION of vectors in generating set A -> A span V -> all the vector in V is the result of linear combination of the vectors in A

+    Basis:
+        the minimal generating set
+        -> the smallest generating set, no subset of the generating set can span V
+        -> basis of V
+        -> There are INFINITELY MANY basis, the one we used to using is just the standard one
+        -> a SET of LINEARLY INDEPENDENT vectors that SPAN the full space

+    -> Note:
+        Linearly dependent:
+            exist vectors can be removed without changing the span -> have redudant vectors -> the redudant vector is IN THE SPAN of other basis vector -> meaning: the redudant vector is a LINEAR COMBINATION of the others
+            Term: vectors are linearly (in)dependent

+    Rank:
+        ...
+## Linear mapping
+    given 2 vector space V, W:
+        a MAPPING from V -> W is called a LINEAR MAPPING (homomorphism, linear transformation) if: mapping(c*x + c*y) = c*mapping(x) + c*mapping(y)

+    Representation:
+        matrices
+        matrices also repsensents a collection of (column) vectors

+    Injective: x, y of V: mapping(x) = mapping(y) => x = y
+    Surjective: mapping(V) = W
+    Bijective: injective and surjective

+    Special cases:
+        Isomorphism: V -> W linear and bijective
+        Endomorphism: V -> V linear
+        Automorphism: V -> V linear and bijective

+    Theorem:
+        there EXIST a linear bijective mapping
+        between 2 vector space with the SAME DIMENSION.
+        -> vector spaces of the same dimension are kind of the same thing -> transform into each other without incurring any loss.

+    notes:
+        2 Linear Mapping a: V -> W and b: W -> X
+            -> the mapping a.b: V -> X is also LINEAR

+    Matrix represetnation:
+        [mapping(basis.x), mapping(basis.y)][scalar.x, scalar.y]
+            -> basically this: mapping(c*x + c*y) = c*mapping(x) + c*mapping(y)

 Things to know:
     First order logic: []
     Set builder notation: [X]